 If you do have a newborn or a baby less than a year old at home, please don't try to do this at first or give yourself a hard time if it doesn't work - those first few months with them you will be in transitional stages all the time.
 I do not suggest that now is the time to start this kind of a routine, until you have learned the ebbs and flows of their routine to determine what will work best for you in this new season.
 Give yourself grace, mama.

 Step Two: Do something you love FIRST during that time.

-This is not a time to fold the laundry that you didn’t get to yesterday.
-Unless you love folding it and truly want to start your day with it.
-Do something you can do in those 15 minutes that you will love and look forward to daily, that will make you want to get up in the morning.
+Unless you love folding the laundry that you didn’t get to yesterday and truly want to start your day with it, what is instead something you would LOVE to do more of for yourself, that you continually push to the side?
+What is something you can do in those 15 minutes that you will love and look forward to daily, that will make you want to get up in the morning?

 Step Three: Having troubles getting up?
 Move your alarm.

 I used to hit snooze all the time when my alarm would go off.
 I literally could hit the snooze button for an hour, but then when I finally do get up I kick myself for it, because that’s now an hour I could have been doing something that I wanted to instead.

 So, now my alarm is actually in our master bathroom - yes, you read that right.
 When my alarm goes off in the morning, I have to get up the first time it goes off, and literally walk into another room to turn it off.
 Which means I have to turn a corner around the end of our bed in the dark, find my way through a doorway in the dark, and find the alarm going off in the dark (it’s on my phone, which is facedown so there’s only a subtle glow) which all starts to wake up my brain.

 I need to get up because I want to be respectful to my husband, who sleeps until 7 - my alarm doesn’t wake him up anymore, but it did at first.
 I have it on the same tone every day so that MY brain is now trained to wake up and get moving, and HIS brain is trained to ignore it.